Here are four tips for replacing irreplaceable talent in your organization:

-Succession planning can be a complicated process that is dependent on a number of different factors, such as how many employees you have and what skillsets each team has.
-However it's a valuable pursuit that can make a massive impact on your organization in the situation where one of your most-talented professionals leaves the business.
+Succession planning can be a complicated process that is dependent on a number of different factors, such as how many employees you have and what skill sets each team member has.
+However, it's a valuable practice that can make a massive impact on your organization in the situation where one of your most talented professionals leaves the business.

-Succession strategies should focus on which employees would need to step up, what training would need to be supplied, which teams would struggle the most, and an action plan to safeguard against any other high-risk areas.
+Succession strategies should focus on which employees would need to step up, what training would be necessary, which teams would need the most support, and an action plan to safeguard against any other high-risk areas.

 2. Encourage skill sharing between employees

 Ensuring that skills are spread out as far as possible across your team is the best way to prevent any real damage being done to your company should one or even a handful of your star professionals leave.
 This normally involves developing your team's capacity to make it much more flexible and able to adapt to fluctuating work demands.

 Cross-training can be described as trying to make employees more T-shaped rather than I-shaped.
 I-shaped professionals typically have one area of expertise and are lacking in most other areas, in comparison T-shaped employees still have a single discipline where they are most skilled but also have a working understanding of others.
 This means that, should any one employee be off sick or leave, the skill set across the rest of the team can support the knowledge gap.